 Tuition and Fees Deduction

 The computation of North Carolina taxable income for individuals begins with federal adjusted gross income.
-The federal deduction for qualified tuition and related expenses that had expired after tax year 2011, was extended by the American Taxpayer Relief Act of 2012 (ATRA); H.R.
+The federal deduction for qualified tuition and related expenses, which had expired after tax year 2011, was extended by the American Taxpayer Relief Act of 2012 (ATRA); H.R.
 8; P.L.
-112-240, until December 31, 2013, retroactively for tax year 2012.
+112-240, retroactively for tax year 2012 through 2013.
 A deduction of up to $4,000 is allowed on the federal return for higher education expenses.

-For tax year 2012, the North Carolina General Assembly enacted legislation, House Bill 82, S.L.
-2013-10, that conforms to the federal provision regarding the federal deduction for qualified tuition and related expenses.
+For tax year 2012, North Carolina law conformed to the federal provision regarding the federal deduction for qualified tuition and related expenses.
 Therefore, those taxpayers who claim this federal deduction in computing adjusted gross income will receive the benefit of that federal deduction because adjusted gross income is the starting point on the North Carolina individual income tax return.
 No additional deduction may be claimed on the State return for those taxpayers who claim the federal deduction for tuition and fees.